-Doctoral students are required to take a two-quarter course sequence in research and writing both their first and their second year in the Graduate Program.
+Doctoral students are required to take a two-quarter course sequence in research and writing both in their first and their second year in the Graduate Program.
 In the first year, students take a proseminar on historical methodology (History 202A), followed by a second quarter seminar (History 202B) in which they write a conference-length research paper that engages the methodologies and questions explored in the previous quarter.

 Students who enter the doctoral program with an M.A. may petition to be exempted from the first year-research sequence, pending acceptance of their M.A. thesis as a research paper.
-In these cases, such students will take the second-year research seminar sequence (History 204A/204B).
+The M.A. thesis or equivalent should be submitted to the Director of Graduate Studies with an exemption request by October I for consideration.
+In these cases, such students will take the second-year research seminar sequence (History 204A/204B) and will still be required to take a minimum of 15 courses overall, 10 of which must be in the History Department.

 In the second year of study, Ph.D. students take a two-course sequence (History 204A/204B) in which they research and write a paper on a topic of their choice.
 The second-year research paper is required of all doctoral students.
-Students who received credit for their M.A. thesis and have already taken 202B in their first year may take additional electives or field requirements in the History Department.